j-easy/easy-props/README.md

 }
 ```

-As you can see, a lot of boilerplate code is written to load two properties, convert them to the right type, etc.
+As you can see, a lot of boilerplate code is written to load two properties, convert them to the target field type, etc.

 Easy Properties takes care of all this boilerplate for you, which makes your code cleaner, more readable and maintainable.